The Court House: History

-The Court was constructed in the early 17th century, during the Jacobean period, and features architectural elements typical of the time, including stone mullioned windows, gables, and chimneys.
-Its precise origins remain somewhat unclear, but it is believed to have served as a manorial estate or residence for local gentry.
+The Court was constructed in the early 17th century, during the Jacobean period, presumably at around the same time as Old Campden Manor.
+Old Campden Manor was burned down during English Civil War, to prevent it falling into the hands of Parliamentary forces.
+The Court was most likely a stable block, and features architectural elements typical of the time, including stone mullioned windows, gables, and chimneys.

-Architecture

-The building is noted for its Jacobean design, a style characterized by the use of elaborate stonework, large windows, and intricate detailing.
-The façade features classic gables, steep roof pitches, and decorative chimneys.
-The interior of the building includes period features such as original wood paneling, a large hearth, and exposed beams, offering insight into the lifestyle of the early modern era.

-Recent Usage

-The Court House remains a private residence today, though it has undergone several restorations to preserve its historical features.

 Preservation Status

-The Court House is a Grade II* listed building.
+The Court House became a Grade II* listed building on 25 August 1960.

 Location

-The Court is located on Calf Lane, which is situated near the center of Chipping Campden, a market town known for its well-preserved historical buildings and Cotswold stone architecture.
-The town itself is often cited as one of the most beautiful in the Cotswolds region.
+The Court is located on Calf Lane, which is situated near the centre of Chipping Campden, a market town known for its well-preserved historical buildings and Cotswold stone architecture.